A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Introduction

 \section{Introduction}

 Magnetic molecules are metal–organic complexes that carry a stable net spin moment, which originates from a single magnetic ion such as a transition metal or a rare earth atom, or from a collection of exchange-coupled magnetic ions\cite{Sessoli2017,Bogani2008}.
 The great appeal of these materials is that the quantum ground state of these magnetic molecules can represent fundamental bits of information and can be utilized as magnetic memory devices\cite{Christou2000,Mannini2010,Rinehart2011,WANG2021}, single electron transistors\cite{Heersche2006,Henderson2007,Rossier2007,Nossa2013,Chiesa2019,Zhao2025} or qubits for quantum information processing\cite{Wernsdorfer1999,Leuenberger2001,Lehmann2007,Islam2010,Sessoli2015,Ferrando2016,Urtizberea2018,Moreno2018,Gaita2019}.
 Theoretically, the inherent locality of magnetic moments with fewer magnetic centers allows the investigation of magnetic states with Hamiltonians of finite dimensions, facilitating the exact treatment of quantum magnetic properties.
 The availability of many different types of magnetic ions, combined with the flexibility of coordination chemistry\cite{Woodruff2013,Kub2025}, offers the possibility to synthesize molecules with an enormous range of geometries.
-With advances in different synthesis techniques in recent years, the magnetism of molecular magnets can be modulated practically at will\cite{Huang2023}.
+Recent advances in synthesis techniques have enabled the magnetic properties of molecular magnets to be tailored with remarkable precision\cite{Huang2023}.
 In comparison to other conventional solid-state magnetic materials, molecular magnets hold several advantages, such as low production costs, compatibility with scaling, low power consumption, and, most of all, high tunability through chemical modifications\cite{Friedman2010}.

-A crucial requirement for SMMs to be effective as spintronic devices is that the bistable quantum ground state of the SMM that represents the fundamental bits of information, 0's and 1's, must be stable against thermal fluctuation.
-These bistable states are separated by an energy barrier that originates from the spin-orbit coupling (SOC) of the molecules\cite{Gatteschi2006,Moreno2021,Leuenberger2001}.
-The barrier height determines the stability of the ground states against thermal fluctuations.
-Therefore, it is highly desirable to have molecules with a high energy barrier for spintronic applications.